 SEJ's Fund for Environmental Journalism accepts applications for grants of up to $3,500 to help underwrite environmental reporting projects and entrepreneurial ventures.
-The deadline for the Summer 2014 cycle is July 15th.
+The application deadline for the Winter 2014-2015 cycle is November 15th.
 Contact Jeanne Scanlon with questions.

 The purpose of the FEJ is to provide incentives and support to qualified journalists and news organizations to enhance the quantity and quality of environmental journalism.
 Read about the origin of the Fund for Environmental Journalism.

 To the interested public, please consider making your own donation today, and help SEJ build the Fund for Environmental Journalism to support new work.
 If you would like to help experienced environmental journalists continue producing rich and rigorously investigated work, please make a gift on SEJ's secure website .
 To arrange a sustaining (monthly), planned/legacy, or memorial gift, please email the SEJ office .

 WHO MAY APPLY?